ManyTinyThings/ManyTinyThingsWeb/intro/tools.markdown

 	endStep();
 </script>

-The available tools will change from page to page, to suit the purpose of that page.
+The tools will change from page to page, to suit the purpose of that page.
 </div>

 <div class="twoColumn">